Echo Lake, Vermont, USA

 - Trivago – Trivago helps travelers compare deals for hotels and other accommodations from a variety of booking sites.

 - KAYAK – KAYAK scours hundreds of other travel websites at once to find the best deals on hotels and other travel-related services.

 - RVshare –RVshare connects travelers interested in renting a motorhome with owners who have RVs to rent.

 - CampSpot – Campspot offers premier RV resorts, family campgrounds, cabins and glamping options across North America.

 Note: These are affiliate links so we may earn a small commission if you book through them.
 While there is no extra cost to you, it helps provide resources to keep our site running (thank you)!
 You can read our full disclosure policy here.

 Lake Type: Natural Freshwater Lake, Not Dammed

 Trophic State: Mesotrophic

 We strive to keep the information on LakeLubbers as accurate as possible.
 However, if you’ve found something in this article that needs updating, we’d certainly love to hear from you!
 Please fill out our Content Correction form.

 Spread the word!
-Share our Echo Lake VT article with your fellow Lake Lubbers!
+Share our Echo Lake article with your fellow Lake Lubbers!